 Students, parents, faculty, staff, school board members, and community leaders all have a hand in the outcome of student success.
 From the start, ensure that the appropriate stakeholders are involved and keep the communication loop open.

-An excellent starting point may be asking your stakeholders to identify their expectations of student success.
+An excellent starting point may be asking your stakeholders to identify their expectations of what success means for them.

 Would you like to take part in our next survey?
 Sign up for our blog to receive regular educational polls.